FlakeOrg/FlakeOrg/README.md

-Behind this profile is a goofy teenager who has no experience in javascript.
+Behind this profile is a goofy teenager who has no experience in javascript, and is terrible at making commit messages.